eddelbuettel/cook-county-tax-model/README.md

 modeling property taxes in her neighborhood.
 Turns out her neighborhood is next to mine, and Python is close to R so figured I should examine / replicate / extend this.

 This repo is my current crack at it.
-All this _is work in progress_ but a [_draft writeup_](https://eddelbuettel.github.io/cook-county-tax-model/index.html) is available.
+This _is very much work in progress_ but a [_draft writeup_](https://eddelbuettel.github.io/cook-county-tax-model/index.html) is available.

 ### Why?